Remi-Coulom/joedb/doc/source/intro.rst

 A fundamental drawback of the joedb approach, compared to a database like SQLite, is that frequently updated values may make the joedb journal file grow much larger than an history-less database.

 Another drawback is that the full journal has to be replayed from scratch when opening a file.
 Traditional databases have the data stored on disk, and can access it directly, without reading the full database first.
-In theory, this drawback could be removed by implementing on-disk storage of tables, but this option is not yet available.
+In theory, it would be possible to implement on-disk storage of data in joedb, but this option is not yet implemented.

 An Example
 ----------